57°F

 Attorney general’s office makes another attempt to overturn NV Energy’s new demand charge

-Updated December 11, 2025 - 12:55 pm
+Updated December 12, 2025 - 10:04 am

 The Attorney General’s Bureau of Consumer Protection has made another attempt to overturn NV Energy’s newly approved demand charge, filing a petition for judicial review in court.

 On Wednesday, the BCP filed a petition for judicial review in Clark County District Court in another attempt to overturn NV Energy’s demand charge.
-The petition claims ratepayers rights have been infringed on by the Public Utilities Commission of Nevada, which failed to meet statutory standards.
+The petition claims ratepayers’ rights have been infringed on by the Public Utilities Commission of Nevada, which failed to meet statutory standards.

-“The BCP asserts that ratepayer’s substantial rights have been prejudiced because the Commission’s findings of fact, conclusions of law, and decisions included in the Final Orders fail to meet the statutory standards,” stated the petition to the court.
+“The BCP asserts that ratepayers’ substantial rights have been prejudiced because the Commission’s findings of fact, conclusions of law, and decisions included in the Final Orders fail to meet the statutory standards,” stated the petition to the court.

-This comes after the BCP filed a petition for reconsideration with the PUCN in October, calling the demand charge “unlawful.”
+This move comes after the BCP filed a petition for reconsideration with the PUCN in October, calling the demand charge “unlawful.”
 In November, the PUCN released a final order denying this petition, rebutting the BCP’s claims on all fronts, saying the demand charge is “an imperfect solution,” but held that it will give “customers another tool to make their bills more affordable.”

 The BCP is calling on the court to vacate the final order made by the commission in November and enter judgment “in favor of the BCP and against the (PUCN).”